aminesayagh/Code-Wrangler/README.md

 - [ ] Define an dataset of Programming language, with their extension and their their comments pattern
 - [ ] Propose the best module to use in order to achieve  the best result from the api
 - [ ] Host a External API to use as a backend to the CLI
+- [ ] Convert stack overflow recherche to a prompt cheker of specific list of files

 ## Troubleshooting